Fluffy9/HarbergerTaxUI/src/assets/custom/docs/Section4/Cases/Case2.md

 When the Tax Rate is lower than the Turnover Rate, Josh is incentivised to set his SAV above his true valuation.

-At this point we maximise total welfare, balancing allocative and investment efficiency.
+This is the point where total welfare is maximised as investment and allocaive efficiency is high.